 Transition sessions are required for all new students and those who have not attended VHCC for at least three years.
 During the transition session, the division counselor will provide valuable information about the college, explain the enrollment process, interpret COMPASS placement scores, and discuss program requirements.
 Students also will be able to build a class schedule and enroll during the Transition Session.

-Curricular students are required to complete the COMPASS Placement Test, which determines the proper placement in reading, writing and math classes.
+Curricular students are required to complete the VPT Placement Test, which determines the proper placement in reading, writing and math classes.
 Students may be exempt from placement testing if they have taken the SAT or ACT test within the last three years.
 Division counselors can provide additional information about placement testing.
-See COMPASS Testing page for more information you may also visit COMPASS online at http://www.act.org/compass/tests/index.html for practice test.
+See the Placement Testing page for testing resources and additional information.

 The Online Preview is designed to provide information about campus resources, locations, people, and curriculum.
 Students should complete the online preview before enrolling in classes.
 The preview, which includes questions, takes about 25 minutes to complete.